gbrdead/silo/README.md

 ### Notes on the solution of the actual task

-Let N be the hardware parallelism (number of CPUs * number of threads per CPU).
+Let N be the hardware parallelism (number of CPUs * number of hardware threads per CPU).

 `MostlyNonBlockingPortionQueue` still occasionally blocks.
 N producers and N consumers do not utilize all of the available CPU time.